bem-site/bem-method/method/bem-for-css/bem-for-css.en.md

 <button class="button button_theme_islands">...</button>
 ```

-CSS rules are defined in the `button.button_theme_islands` selector.
+CSS rules are defined in the `.button.button_theme_islands` selector.

 Let's say we add the `active` modifier to the block and set the value to `true` :